We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Psychopathy is generally considered to be a personality disorder.

-Although the Diagnostic and Statistical Manual of Mental Disorders (DSM) does not formally acknowledge psychopathy as a standalone condition, it incorporates it under the wider “antisocial personality disorder.”
+Although the Diagnostic and Statistical Manual of Mental Disorders (DSM)

 But what is a psychopath?
 In 1993, Canadian psychologist Robert Hare, the creator of the famous Hare Psychopathy Checklist, defined psychopaths as “social predators who charm, manipulate, and ruthlessly plow their way through life.”